Interstate 84 in Massachusetts: Route description

+The Wilbur Cross Highway continues on I-84 after the highway enters Massachusetts.
+For a short distance (approximately 90 yd eastbound and 200 yd westbound), the Interstate passes through the town of Holland in Hampden County before crossing into Sturbridge in Worcester County for the remainder of its length.
+I-84 has only three exits in Massachusetts, one of them being a major road, which is U.S. Route 20.
+The road then ends at I-90, the Massachusetts Turnpike.
+I-84 ends at exit 78 (formerly exit 9) of I-90, which is located in Sturbridge.
+The length of I-84 in Massachusetts is 8.15 mi, making the Massachusetts section of I-84 the shortest distance within any of the four states it traverses.

 History

 Origins

 The highway originated as Route 15, an extension of Connecticut Route 15 (then known as the Wilbur Cross Highway).
 The extension started in Holland, and, within 1/4 mi, it entered Sturbridge as Mashapaug Road.
 It then followed Haynes Road to Sturbridge Center ending at Route 131.

 Upgrade to Interstate Highway

 Between 1949 and 1952, the Massachusetts Department of Public Works (MassDPW) initiated construction of the Wilbur Cross Highway extension to US Route 20 (US 20) in Sturbridge, with two lanes in each direction separated by a wide median and frequent U-turns.

 Between 1955 and 1957, an extension was created to connect Route 15 to the new Massachusetts Turnpike, which opened on May 15, 1957.
 In 1958, I-84 was cosigned with Route 15 north and east of East Hartford, Connecticut, into Massachusetts.

 In late 1968, the Federal Highway Administration (FHWA) approved a new Interstate connection from Hartford, Connecticut, to Providence, Rhode Island, which was to become part of a rerouted I-84.
 As a result, the existing section of I-84 from Manchester, Connecticut, to I-90 (overlapping Route 15) was redesignated I-86.